GUIDE Hiking in Japan Japan's mountainous terrain has innumerable hiking trails for you to tackle

 Climbing Mt.
 Fuji

-Hundreds of thousands of people head to Mt.
-Fuji every year to conquer the most famous hike in Japan.
+2-300,000 people head to Mt.
+Fuji every year to conquer this famous hike.
 The official Mt.
-Fuji climbing season starts in early July and lasts until September 10.
+Fuji climbing season starts in early July and lasts until early September.
 Most people tackling Mt.
-Fuji via the popular Yoshida Trail start from the 5th Station, where a variety of souvenir and food shops make for a good opportunity to stock up before you start your ascent.
+Fuji via the popular Yoshida Trail start from the Fuji-Subaru Line 5th Station, where souvenir and food shops make for a good opportunity to stock up before you start your ascent.
 It's a challenging hike, but one that feels rewarding once you get to the top and see the landscape in front of you.

 It's not an excursion to make spontaneously.
-This challenging hike requires specialized equipment, as even the shorter routes last from five to eight hours.
+This challenging hike requires specialized equipment, as even the shorter routes last around eight hours.
 If you plan, you can reserve a space in a hut to rest (don't expect much sleep in these cramped, shared rooms) along the mountain trail.
 The trails get very crowded so, if you have the option, avoid weekends and holidays.

 A holy trek spanning multiple days

-The Kumano area's trio of shrines have been the site of religious pilgrimages for centuries, and it remains hugely popular with hikers.
-Most of its six main routes criss-cross prefectures along the country's largest peninsula, offering incredible views.
+The Kumano area's trio of shrines have been the site of religious pilgrimages for more than 1,000 years, and it remains hugely popular with hikers.
+Many of its six main routes span the country's largest peninsula in each prefecture, offering incredible views.

 The traditional hike along the Kumano Kodo lasts around five days, but visitors can opt for shorter treks too, including ones requiring no overnight stays.
 It's possible to do it by yourself, but there are plenty of outfitters that provide guided trips, which takes the guesswork out of planning and makes the hike a more comfortable experience.
 The routes are open all year, though they get far more crowded on weekends and holidays.
 Even on busier days, it's worth joining the crowds to experience one of Asia's most spiritual walks.